citizenweb3/web3-society/ambassadors/README.md

    - DAO bonuses

 ## Dynamic Rewards:
-A) Level 1: 0-75 (each completed task will earn you 1 point)
+1) Level 1.
+0-75.
+Each completed task will earn you 1 point:
     - 2 tweets per week, from private account, with interaction, about any of the topics in [shilling goals]()
     - 2 comments per week, from private account, on relevant posts by influencers with tag of either of the following Twitter accounts: [CW3](https://x.com/citizen_web3), [ValInfo](https://x.com/W3_Society), [W3S](https://x.com/W3_Society)
     - 1 post per week from [W3S Twitter](https://x.com/W3_Society) according to this [calendar](https://github.com/citizenweb3/web3-society/blob/main/ambassadors/docs/twitter.md)
     - general activity in W3S Telegram group: 1–2 links per week, comments on other material, new members, creating lists, new members, other activity

-B) Level 2: 75-125 (each completed task will earn you 1 point)
+2) Level 2.
+75-125.
+Each completed task will earn you 1 point:
     - 1 original meme per week, posted from personal accounts, related to any [shilling goals]() and tagging either of: [CW3](https://x.com/citizen_web3), [ValInfo](https://x.com/W3_Society), [W3S](https://x.com/W3_Society).
 AI generated is applicable.
 Posts should have interaction to earn points
     - Strong and provable Twitter presence and/or interactions with other accounts, beyond the above-mentioned, with tags and mentions of the relevant Twitter accounts
     - Either of: 1 long read posted on Reddit + 2 comments on reedit per months (proof via account history) on relevant topics | 2 meaningful Quora posts per month on related topics

-C) Level 3: 125-200+ (first 3 tasks earn 1 point each.
-Last task earns 2 points)
+3) Level 3.
+125-200+.
+First 3 tasks earn 1 point each.
+Last task earns 2 points:
     - Shilling (mentioning of relevant projects) on social media, such as Telegram, YouTube, Reddit, etc - at own discretion, but publicly verifiable if needed
     - 1 long read per month, relevant to [shilling goals]() with links to relevant projects on [Mirror](https://mirror.xyz/) or [Medium](https://medium.com/) or [Hacker News](https://news.ycombinator.com/)
     - 2 comments per month on any governance forums relevant to the [CW3 validator](https://www.citizenweb3.com/staking)